The holidays are known for many things, but a commitment to fitness is not one of them.

 To stay motivated, set small fitness and activity goals that you can realistically achieve.
 Even small victories every week will help keep you focused and confident on your path to success.

-3. Get Yourself an Exercise Buddy
+3. Get Yourself a Virtual Exercise Buddy

 Having a workout buddy seems like an obvious recommendation, but experts say its worth entertaining.